 Traditionally, businesses operate under a transactional relationship model with their customers – the primary goal is to advertise, attract visitors, nurture through a sales funnel, and convert.
 Once that conversion is made, all attention is shifted to the next customer.
 If businesses can do that enough times, they become profitable.

-With DTC businesses, and specifically subscription-first businesses, the best brands are embracing the shift towards relational commerce.
+With DTC businesses, and specifically Shopify subscription first businesses, the best brands are embracing the shift towards relational commerce.
 While the initial goal is still a purchase, the nature of subscriptions keeps the line of communications open.

 Connecting with your customers, forming a bond, and creating a sense of community is now paramount to running a successful business.
 Big companies have developed entire branded communities around loyal customers using their products, such as Nike+, Lego Ideas, or Starbucks Rewards.
 It’s good business.
 Energized communities create a network of influencer marketers advocating for your business.